The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 Understanding Level 1 versus Level 2

 The required level depends on the type of data the contractor processes or stores.
+If you are unsure whether your contracts involve CUI or FCI, see our guide on CUI vs FCI Under the 48 CFR Final Rule.

-What Small Businesses Need to Know
+What Should Small Businesses Know About CMMC Costs and Risks?

-Risks of Ignoring CMMC
+What Are the Risks of Ignoring CMMC?

-• Losing prime and subcontracting work
+Losing prime and subcontracting work when Phase 2 enforcement begins November 2026

-• Exposure to legal penalties under the False Claims Act if compliance is misrepresented
+Exposure to legal penalties under the False Claims Act if compliance is misrepresented

-• Damage to reputation and future contracting potential
+Damage to reputation and future contracting potential

 Taking a proactive stance now safeguards business continuity.